anetazygar/e-commerce-testing/README.md

 1. On the home page, the price in the cart will only be updated after clicking "My Cart" in the upper right corner.
 2. Product cannot be removed from cart using "X"
 3. You can only remove a product by reducing its quantity to 0 and then updating your cart.
-4. The "x" is not centered relative to the orange background <a href= "https://drive.google.com/file/d/1-6ryrTsKfbuXSq2cW7hlusJT4wicIsJv/view?usp=drive_link" target="_blank">
+4. The "x" is not centered relative to the orange background <a href= "https://drive.google.com/file/d/1-6ryrTsKfbuXSq2cW7hlusJT4wicIsJv/view?usp=drive_link" target="_blank"> Check </a>
-5. After changing the quantity of the product in the cart (one or many) and clicking, the cart is updated.
-BUT "-" and "+", which were used to change the quantity of products, also disappear
+5. After changing the quantity of the product in the cart (one or many) and clicking, the cart is updated BUT "-" and "+", which were used to change the quantity of products, also disappear <a href= "https://drive.google.com/file/d/1wf47cmer4_EsAZxqvWQ80bUqlcpUQv39/view?usp=drive_link" target="_blank"> Check </a>
-5. After updating the products in the cart to a 3-digit number, this value is not fully displayed in the "Quantity" field
+5. After updating the products in the cart to a 3-digit number, this value is not fully displayed in the "Quantity" field <a href= "https://drive.google.com/file/d/1DrQ_ywkaF5e3Dz2HNtB_S-W0wBXUUQBl/view?usp=drive_link" target="_blank"> Check </a>